-Julio Fernandez Amon, co-owner of Sibú Chocolate along with partner George Soriano, built the chocolate business from tiny to flourishing in a country where although cacao is plentiful, fine chocolate is rare.
+Julio Fernandez Amon and George Soriano, built the chocolate business from tiny to flourishing in a country where cacao is plentiful, but fine chocolate rare.

 What motivated you to open a chocolate business?

 Central America is the cradle of chocolate yet it exports most of its cacao beans abroad where they are transformed into fine chocolates.
 We thought that it was time for our region to take the step from being a simple producer of beans to becoming a producer of fine chocolate.
 By doing that, we intend to create a model for other entrepreneurs who might want to do likewise with other commodities that originate in the rainforest.

 Did you have any formal training in chocolate making?